go-vikunja/helm-chart/README.md

 The Configmap name in the cluster stays the same.

 ## Upgrading to v2
+### Backup and Restore (Easiest)
+If only a few people are using your Vikunja instance, export your Vikunja data (and have them do the same) via the "export from Vikunja" feature in settings.

+Then if you're ok with Sqlite, just uninstall the old chart and reinstall the new v2 version.

+You can then log in and restore your data by importing the Vikunja export.

+### Find a new Postgres Provider
 The Bitnami charts (postgres and redis) are now deprecated.
 Please use the CNPG for Postgres or another postgres database and provide your own Redis instance if you are using it (it was turned off by default in v1)